Jaco56/Startupp/README.md

 * **Application elements** - made it very simple but effective in holding attention.
 * **Application text content** - I changed my overall font, sizing and some spacing as well, to achieve a more custom feel.
 * **Application images** - I made sure my images would blend well in the background, and not cover anything up.

+## JavaScript Deliverable
+I created placeholders for future WebSocket technology, and I added more JavaScript for the application to work for a single user.
+* **Login** - After you enter your username and click login, it will direct you to the home page displaying your username.
+* **Database** - Data for your own personal maxes, and the challenges that are simulated to be pulled in real time, are stored in local storage, but will be replaced later.
+* **WebSocket** - I created a script for Challenges.html to periodically generate mock challenges, to simulate real time additions by friends.
+This will be replaced later by a websocket Function.
+And these will be stored in Database in the future for navigation purposes.
+* **Application Logic** - The Personal max Boxes now work, with you being able to edit them, and stored in local storage for you to come back to.
+I wanted to do the same for editing and publishiing your own personal challenges, but time got the better of me and I will add that function later.